-MPD CURRENT STATUS: The Madison Police Department has a longstanding history of engaging with youth through both school-based and community-based initiatives.
-Our Safety Education Officers provide opportunities for officers to positively interact with children in elementary school and to lay a foundation rooted in relationships not enforcement.
-Similarly, our Neighborhood Officers and Education Resource Officers (assigned to Madison's main public high schools) engage youth of all ages both inside and outside the school setting to further cultivate positive and supportive relationships.
+UPDATE: The Madison Police Department has a longstanding history of engaging with youth through both school-based and community-based initiatives.
+Our Safety Education Officers provide opportunities for officers to positively interact with children in elementary schools and to lay a foundation rooted in relationships not enforcement.
+Similarly, our Neighborhood Officers, Neighborhood Resource Officers and Education Resource Officers (assigned to Madison's main public high schools) engage youth of all ages both inside and outside the school setting to further cultivate positive and supportive relationships.
 The majority of their work is not enforcement based.
 Community outreach initiatives such as our Youth Academies, Camp Hero, Explorer Post, Amigos en Azul, and other such efforts further our commitment to creating opportunities to positively connect with our youth.
-These efforts and the positive outcomes they yield are publicized through the Chief's Blog, the MPD website, Facebook page, and Twitter feed.
+Recurring events like the Summer Soccer Series, Chat with a Cop and Craft with a Cop offer additional informal and non-traditional opportunities for youth and police officers to interact.
+These efforts and the positive outcomes they yield are publicized through the Chief's Blog, the MPD website, Facebook, and Twitter.